dbt-labs/docs.getdbt.com/website/docs/faqs/API/rotate-token.md

 ---
 title: How can I rotate my user API token?
-description: "Instructions on how to swap API token"
+description: "Instructions on how to rotate API token"
 sidebar_label: 'How to rotate your user API token'
 id: rotate-token
 ---